 (c) All other records may be stored off-site, but shall be available for inspection within 24 hours of the Department's request or request of the Department's designee.

-C. [An assisted living program] A licensee shall post the following documents in a conspicuous place that is visible to residents, potential residents, and other interested parties:
+C. An assisted living program shall post the following documents in a conspicuous place that is visible to residents, potential residents, and other interested parties:

 (1) All of the following: